algoverzum/problemset/topics/set/traders/statement/statement.en.md

 ### Explanation of the example
-The first trader sells only apple and plum.
-The second sells only almond and blackberry.
+Only the first trader sells apple and plum.
+Only the second sells almond and blackberry.